Why a coach?

 If you’ve ever played a sport or watched one, you are familiar with a coach.
 On the sidelines.
 Not saying much.
 But very focused.

 They aren’t center stage.
-The TV shows more of the action.
 A coach’s work is done months before–in an office or on a beat-up practice field.
 A coach’s strategy, behind-the-scenes preparation, and the passion they inject into their players–changes the game.
-You won’t see a successful team without a loyal coach.
-Their experience, direction, and expectations change the game.
+You won’t see a successful team without a great coach.
+The coach’s experience, direction, and expectations change the game.
 There are times in life when every single one of us could benefit from a coach.
 We could use a game-changer.
+Especially after a scary diagnosis.

 You won’t see me on ESPN anytime soon, but I am a coach.
-A woman who spends her time creating life-changing resources, reading the Bible and listening to God, while applying my experience and expectations to raise the game for others.
+A woman who spends her time creating life-changing resources, reading the Bible and listening to God, while applying my experience and expectations to shepherd women through their cancer diagnosis, treatment, and recovery.

 I’ve been sky-high as a Vice President in the corner office and deep-down-low in a chemo chair.
 And I found myself asking that same question, “Why me?”
 Now I know why.
 And God knew why.
 God’s plans for me include helping others weather the rough seas of life in a practical, spiritually-aware way.
 My trials, failures, and successes are to guide others toward God’s very best for their life in a calm, encouraging way.